Transportation in metropolitan Detroit: 1970–present

+In 2018, construction began on the Gordie Howe International Bridge across the Detroit River between Detroit and Windsor, Canada.
+When completed in early 2026, the bridge will provide uninterrupted freeway traffic flow between Interstate 75 in Michigan with Highway 401 in Ontario.
+The bridge will also feature a free walking/biking path to cross the river.
+The bridge is named after Canadian ice hockey player Gordie Howe, whose celebrated career included 25 years with the Detroit Red Wings, and who died two years before construction began.

 Airports

 Detroit Metropolitan Airport (DTW) is one of America's largest and most recently modernized facilities, with six major runways, Boeing 747 maintenance facilities, and an attached Westin Hotel and Conference Center.
 Located in nearby Romulus, DTW is metro Detroit's principal airport and is a hub for Delta Air Lines and Spirit Airlines.
 Bishop International Airport in Flint and Toledo Express Airport in Toledo, Ohio are other commercial passenger airports.
 Coleman A. Young International Airport (DET), commonly called Detroit City Airport, is on Detroit's northeast side, and offers charter service.
 Willow Run Airport in Ypsilanti primarily serves commercial aviation and offers charter services.
 Selfridge Air National Guard Base, a major military facility, is located in Mount Clemens.
 Smaller airports include Ann Arbor Municipal Airport (ARB), Oakland County International Airport (PTK) in Waterford Township which offers charter services, and St. Clair County International Airport near Port Huron, Michigan which serves as an international airport on the Canada–US border.